nixon-voxell/apu_final_year_project/literature_review.typ

 Rust is a systems programming language designed for performance, reliability, and safety @loverust2023.
 It is statically typed and compiles to native code, making it ideal for high-performance applications, such as game engines, operating systems, and embedded systems.
 Rust’s primary feature is its ownership system, which ensures memory safety without the need for a garbage collector.
-This system eliminates common issues like null pointer dereferencing, data races, and memory leaks, all of which are common in languages like C and C++.
+This system eliminates common issues like null pointer dereferencing, data races, and memory leaks, all of which are common in languages like C and #box[C++].

 Rust’s memory safety, concurrency capabilities, and zero-cost abstractions make it a strong choice for developing high-performance game engines.
 Additionally, Rust’s ecosystem provides robust libraries and frameworks like Bevy for game development and wgpu for graphics programming.